clarkzinzow/tinysh/README.md

 # tinysh

 A tiny, simple UNIX shell, with a (very) verbose mode.
-The verbose mode is designed to give the user a decent idea of the shell program flow, as well as the lower-level mechanisms being employed in the shell's effort to carry out the user's commands.
+The verbose mode is designed to give the user a walkthrough of the shell program flow and reveal the low-level mechanisms used by the shell while carrying out the user's commands.

 ### Purpose: